 Steve Cowell, an aviation safety consultant, told 7NEWS the pilot should have called airline managers for advice on handling the issue."It was completely inappropriate of this captain to escalate ... the situation to the level that he did by calling the police," Cowell said.
 "It really tells me that this captain did not know how to utilize all the resources available to him."The Morris family told 7NEWS on Sunday night, when they arrived from Dallas, that they are now planning legal action.

 On A Mission To Protect Others' Civil Rights

-The Departments disability regulation allows carriers to refuse to provide transportation to any passenger on the basis of safety, as provided in 49 U.S.C.
+- The Departments disability regulation allows carriers to refuse to provide transportation to any passenger on the basis of safety, as provided in 49 U.S.C.
 44902 or 14 CFR 121.533, or to any passenger whose carriage would violate FAA or TSA requirements.
 See section 382.19 (a).
 49 U.S.C 44902 (b) states that carriers may refuse to transport a passenger or property the carrier decides is, or might be, inimical to safety.
 Additionally, 14 CFR 121.533 (d) states that each pilot in command of an aircraft is, during flight time, in command of the aircraft and crew and is responsible for the safety of the passengers, crew members, cargo, and airplane.
 Taken together, this means that a carrier has the legal authority to refuse to transport an individual on the basis of safety.However, this does not mean that an airline, including the pilot or other airline staff, can discriminate on the basis of disability.
 If the Department finds that an airlines decision to refuse to transport an individual with a disability was not related to safety, then it will take action against the carrier.
 The Department will also review the airlines actions to see if the carrier followed the required process/procedures by providing the person who was refused transportation a written statement of the reason for the refusal within 10 days.